 Whenever one elevates the Bible or equates the written word with the personal Word, my historical journey is recalled and danger flags are now waved.
 It begs the question, how do you interpret the Bible?
 What is the basis of your preaching?
 Is the main thing the Bible or who the Bible points to?

-When a person preaches Jesus Christ as Savior, Messiah, and Lord, the focus in on the main thing – Jesus.
+When a person preaches Jesus Christ as Savior, Messiah, and Lord, the focus is on the main thing – Jesus.
 The Bible introduces the reader to Jesus.
-The Incarnate Jesus reveals God to us.
+The Incarnate Jesus reveals Father God to us.
 As we read and study the life, work, and heart of Jesus, we learn more about God.
 As we grow in the grace and knowledge of Jesus, we learn to follow in his steps.
 As we study the Bible through a Jesus-centered Triune God worldview, we have a more solid basis of interpreting scripture.

 Our focus is to build a stronger relationship with the eternal God.
 The Bible is simply a means to this end.